 |Changes to CMS anti-kickback rules|

 Other options include several "open source" programs.
 A system that is fully featured is OpenEMR.
 There is sample version of it on this website OpenEMR sample.
 A username and password are required for access to this version.
-For the system here use admin as username and pass as password.
+E-mail me to obtain a username and password for access.

 The primary advantage of VOE and any other open source software is the fact that there is no software licensing fee for using the software.
 The software is free in other words, although there are potentially significant costs for implementation and maintenance of the systems.